-(a) SPURN PILOT JETTY
+(a) SPURN PILOT JETTY N.G.R.

-N.G.R.
 TA 398110

 Situated at the extreme seaward end of Spurn Peninsula.
-Depth of water 3 metres at Chart Datum.
+Depth of water three metres at Chart Datum.
+This point is now inaccessible for land based vehicles (for CASEVAC situations).

 (b) GRIMSBY